Flying Air France with a Cat in Cabin (2026): Is It the Right Airline for Your Route?

 6.1 Arrive early

 Give yourself more buffer than usual.
-Traveling with a pet adds one extra verification step, and rushing is what makes small issues feel big.
+Travelling with a pet adds one extra verification step, and rushing is what makes small issues feel big.

 6.2 Check-in